 If you’re looking for a simple and easy to make breakfast that also happens to be guilt-free, look no further!
-This high Protein Cottage Cheese Omelette is where it’s at.
-Filling and low-calorie meal for weight loss and calorie counting diets.
+This High Protein Cottage Cheese Omelette is a filling and low-calorie meal for weight loss and calorie counting diets.

 - easy to make and takes no time.

 - packed with rich nutrients from eggs and spinach.